amacneil/dbmate/README.md

 **env**

-`env` is useful if you need to inject some environment variable into the SQL.
+`env` is useful if you need to inject some environment variables into the SQL.
 Only environment variables explicitly listed will be available for templating:

 ```sql
 -- migrate:up env:ADMIN_PASSWORD
 create role 'adminuser' login password '{{ .ADMIN_PASSWORD }}';
 ```

-`env` supports multiple occurrencies.
+`env` supports multiple occurrences.
 If a referenced variable is not available the command will return an error:

 ```sh
 $ dbmate up